-An award-winning scholar, Hatcher is the director of the Master of Public Administration program and an associate professor of political science.
+An award-winning scholar, Hatcher is the interim chair of the Department of Social Sciences and an associate professor of political science.
 His research focuses on the connection between public administration and the development of local communities.
 Through his research, he tries to understand why public administration scholars and practitioners often have different views about the efficacy of certain administrative practices.
 His research has appeared in journals such as American Journal of Public Health, Journal of Public Affairs Education, Public Administration Quarterly, and The Review of Regional Studies.
 In the Department of Political Science, topics he teaches include public administration, public policy, public budgeting and finance, and community and economic development.
 He received his PhD from Mississippi State University in 2010.

 Areas of Expertise (5)